Walkthrough: Parsley Integration with Chi

 }

-This configuration ensures that all route handlers the application requires are correctly registered and injected into the Chi router instance.
-Since the application service expects a set of route handler services, the RegisterList method must be used to register a list activator for the RouteHandler type.
+This configuration ensures that all required route handlers are correctly registered and injected into the Chi router instance.
+Since the application service expects a set of route handler services, the RegisterList method is used to register a list activator for the RouteHandler type.

 Application Logic